HU-Siphon/siphon/README.md

 Originally, Siphon was made to embed Harding's webpages into the main content part of the site using iFrames.
 Harding's IS&T department expressed great displeasure at this idea, so it has since been reworked so that Siphon simply links to Pipeline rather than embeds it.

+Because of IS&T not approving this project, it is no longer worked on.

 ![Screenshot](https://i.imgur.com/wHsa5gy.png)